zhaolingshan/tp/docs/UserGuide.md

 MyMods.jar`.
 The window (without any modules) similar to the interface shown below will appear.

 <div markdown="block" class="alert alert-info">
-:bulb:: Check your Java version by typing java -version in the Command Prompt
+:bulb: Tip: Check your Java version by typing java -version in the Command Prompt

 <img src="images/UG SS/1.5 Getting Started 1.png">
 </div>